It's All In Your Head: Director Pete Docter Gets Emotional In 'Inside Out'

 (LAUGHTER)

-GROSS: Pete, you know, you said that, like, fear was such an important motivator when you were in junior high school.
+GROSS: You know, you said that, like, fear was such an important motivator when you were in junior high school.
 Isn't it still?

 GROSS: Do you live in fear of that - that someday you'll spend, like, five years making an animated film and it won't be good and that's, like, five years of your life?